MichaelCurrin/javascript-bundling-quickstarts/README.md

 - No need for namespacing your own application code.

 See [browserify](/quickstarts/browserify/) and [webpack](/quickstarts/webpack/) directories in this project.
+These compile using CommonJS modules.
 The output will be the same but with different styles for logging and output.

 ## Why transpile?